-Turn Wraeclast into a skating rink and pirouette all over the endgame bosses!
+Turn Wraeclast into a skating rink and pirouette all over the endgame!

-This is a version of my Whispering Ice build for the Cyclone era.
-The main idea is to be super tanky and faceroll everything in your way without having to dodge almost anything.
+The main idea is to be tanky and mobile enough to faceroll everything in your way.
 No boss is too hard, most are too easy.
 All maps with most any mods are a joke.
 I've been using this build to do 40/40 challenges on my own merit in many leagues, this is my go-to build to get things done.

 This build is based on The Whispering Ice unique staff.
 Icestorm damage scales from Int, therefore Int is the main stat.